Greenbelt Ecology

 Mixed deciduous forest.
 Oaks, maples, birch, wild cherry.
 Understory of ferns, moss patches, wild grasses.
 Wildflowers in clearings (early summer setting).
 Creeks running through low ground.
 Fallen logs covered in lichen.
 Old stone walls from long-abandoned farms.

-The Greenbelt is NOT:
+The Greenbelt is:

 - Overgrown and forgotten